-Type of Incident Level 1 Level 2 Level 3 Health and Safety A member of staff required basic First aid treatment 1 or more staff required medical treatment / hospitalisation because of an event 1 or more staff seriously injured because of an event Operations Service Delivery Compromised Service Delivery 4-8 hours Service Disruption 8-12 hours Loss of service to 100 customers.
+Type of Incident Level 1 Level 2 Level 3 Health and Safety A member of staff required basic First aid treatment 1 or more staff required medical treatment / hospitalisation because of an event 1 or more staff seriously injured because of an event Operations Service Delivery Compromised Service Delivery 4-8 hours Service Disruption 8-12 hours Major loss of Service for > 12 hrs Loss of service to 100 customers.
 Restoration of service within 4-8 hours Loss of service to 100- 1000 customers.
 Restoration of services within 8-12 hours Loss of service to>1000+ customers.
-Restoration of service more than 12 hours Operation Production Loss of water / wastewater treatment / transmission capability that does not affect customer or the environment Unplanned loss of supply/service for 100 to 1,000 customers for more than 24 hours Transgression from DWSNZ requirements, where limited remedial action is required Non-compliance with DWSNZ requirements that necessitates a small scale response / remedial actions.
-DW Assessor assigned to provide oversight No harm to people Potential harm to people from contaminated water supply Acute harm to people from contaminated water supply Cyber-attack on Control System Minor digital or control system issues that can be resolved by staff.
+Restoration of service more than 12 hours Operation Production Loss of water / wastewater treatment / transmission capability that does not affect customer or the environment Unplanned loss of supply/service for 100 to 1,000 customers for more than 24 hours Unplanned loss of supply/service for 1,000 to 5,000 customers for more than 24 hours Transgression from DWSNZ requirements, where limited remedial action is required Non-compliance with DWSNZ requirements that necessitates a small scale response / remedial actions.
+DW Assessor assigned to provide oversight Non-compliance with DWSNZ or the Health Act requirements that necessitates a large scale response / remedial actions.
+Statutory powers of the DWA and/or MOH are exercised No harm to people Potential harm to people from contaminated water supply Acute harm to people from contaminated water supply Cyber-attack on Control System Minor digital or control system issues that can be resolved by staff.
 No impact on service Confirmed cyber-attack- no known breach.
-Control system failure at single site, more staff needed Minimum or no impact on Watercare data or digital infrastructure.
+Control system failure at single site, more staff needed Confirmed cyber-attack and breach.
+Control system failure at multiple sites.
+24-hour manning and full operations support required Minimum or no impact on Watercare data or digital infrastructure.
 Impacting sensitive user data.
 Potential of disrupting services.
+High likelihood of impacting user and customer data.
+High likelihood of affecting systems and software which affect Watercare's ability to provide continual services to customer.
 Loss of IS capability Minor Digital faults.
 No impact on business capability Loss of business tools and/or applications needing immediate management action Significant loss of Digital capability - Watercare operations affected